internet-computer-protocol/evm-rpc-canister/README.md

 dfx canister call evm_rpc deauthorize "(principal \"$PRINCIPAL\", variant { RegisterProvider })"
 ```

+## Reproducible Builds

+The EVM RPC canister supports [reproducible builds](https://internetcomputer.org/docs/current/developer-docs/smart-contracts/test/reproducible-builds):

+1. Ensure [Docker](https://www.docker.com/get-started/) is installed on your machine.
+2. Run `scripts/docker-build` in your terminal.
+4. Run `sha256sum evm_rpc.wasm.gz` on the generated file to view the SHA-256 hash.

+In order to verify the latest EVM RPC Wasm file, please make sure to download the corresponding version of the source code from the latest GitHub release.

 ## Contributing

 Contributions are welcome!
 Please check out the [contributor guidelines](https://github.com/internet-computer-protocol/evm-rpc-canister/blob/main/.github/CONTRIBUTING.md) for more information.